Primary Care

 Body mass index

-“We often use BMI because it’s very straightforward,” says Dr. Christopher Holloway, primary care provider with Kettering Health.
+“We often use BMI because it’s very straightforward,” says Dr. Christopher Holloway, a primary care provider.
 “It can be easily calculated in a gym or doctor’s office.”

 BMI is a simple calculation: your weight divided by your height squared.
 This means BMI calculators are plentiful.
 There are numerous apps and online calculators available to help you.